Georges Boulanger (violinist): Biography

-In 1910, when Boulanger was 17 years old, Leopold Auer told him that his musical studies were finished and gave him a violin as a going away present.
-Boulanger played on this violin until his death.
+In 1910, when Boulanger was 17 years old, Leopold Auer considered his pupil's musical education complete.
+Auer gave him a violin as a going away present.
+Boulanger played on this violin throughout his life until his death.
 Under the recommendation of Auer, Georges Boulanger received a position of first violinist in the Café Chantant in Saint Petersburg, Russia.
 This was where many aristocrats frequented.
 With his "background music", a mixture of Romani music, Balkan folklore and Viennese waltzes he found that many people in the public enjoyed his taste in music.
 This music is also known as salon music.

-It was here in Russia that Georges Boulanger met a young girl from Estonia named Ellionorr Paulson.
+It was here in Russia that Georges Boulanger met a young girl from Estonia named Ellionor Paulson.
 She was an intellectual student of law and medicine.
 They eventually got married and had two daughters, Nora and Georgette.

-In 1917 Georges Boulanger left Russia and returned to Romania.
+In 1917, after the Bolshevik revolution, Georges Boulanger left Russia and returned to Romania.
+There he worked in the armed forces.
 In 1922/23 he went to Berlin where he played for his old audiences of Russian Aristocrats that now lived in Berlin.
+On December 4th, 1923, in Berlin-Wilmersdorf, he married Ellinor Paulson, who was 28 years old and he was 30 years old.

-In the year 1926, his name suddenly became well-known.
+In the year 1926, after his first radio recording as a soloist, his name suddenly became well known.
 Boulanger played in radio transmissions that were broadcast live throughout the country.
 He played in the most famous houses in Berlin and other large European cities such as the Savoy Hotel in London.
 He was signed by the Bote & Bock Edition who published his musical compositions.